About

 In the beginning was the three.
 Stu dragged up in the rough, tough melee of a south coast fishing town – boats, floats and banknotes.
 Jim nurtured in the urban idyll of Headingley, desperate to break free from the constraints of cricket and conformity.
 Noz, breast fed on tales of the Pendle witches, absorbing what they meant then, yet growing up in the ever-present shadow of what they represent today.
 In retrospect we can see these as the perfect ingredients for the fine blended ShyTalk sound, especially when tempered by Dogger’s hybrid upper-class arrogance and public school angst all mixed together in his Spanking Clare homebrew studio – but we get ahead of ourselves.

 Why north Wales?
 What was special about the summer of ’96?
 The lazy journalist would say educational opportunities, but our intrepid researcher, Sandie, says different.
 We already know that Noz and Stu had spent time together in a Peckham art college.
 Stu had predictably been expelled for, depending who you believe, drug dealing or sedition (the rumour of minor arson attacks has now been discredited as part of his typical self-mythologising media misdirection).
 Noz waited four months to complete his course (culminating in a beautiful multi-media papier mâché – decoupage exhibition piece) then followed him cross country like a faithful dachshund following a badger’s scent.
 Jim had been regularly visiting a commune gleefully experimenting with the counter-culture in all its forms, but mostly drugs, performance art and nudity (ideally simultaneously) when he unexpectedly became chums with Noz and got to know Stu.
 They would watch agog at the temerity of his performances and he would attend Bonzo Dogger Stu-dah gigs getting to know Noz who would work as roadie and cum catcher (Noz has always been keen to note that this was ‘more a kind of wallpaper paste’ the band used to squirt over the audience using phallically disguised Fairy liquid bottles during the song Face Jam.
-As trends in music culture changed, Jim and Noz started DJing as Zimbly and Bungalow producing a unique and hypnotic form of EDM they called Pub-Step, often opening and closing for the Stu-dahs, soon the act’ s performances seamlessly mutated into ShyTalk gigs and eventually the much-loved radio format we all grew to know and love.

 This leads us neatly to Dogger, the most enigmatic member of the troupe but sonically the most significant.
 Touched by genius, his gentle soul the most impacted by their seminal success.
 How did he reach North Wales?
 It is claimed the car he was travelling in mistook the A5 for the A49 after a monumental party in Telford – with life changing consequences (he has always refused to comment on whether this map-reading mishap was due to an acid tab stashed under the driver’s foreskin – or indeed whether he was said driver).
 Finally found wandering aimlessly under Menai Bridge – at this point sans car (who knows!), Stu befriended him and took him in, as he regularly did with social waifs and strays – and as is often the case with ShyTalk, the rest is indeed history.